Skip to main content

 }

 This is the same format that the SDK downloads from the ConfigCat CDN.
-It allows the usage of all features you can do on the ConfigCat Dashboard.
+It allows the usage of all features that are available on the ConfigCat Dashboard.

 You can download your current config JSON from ConfigCat's CDN and use it as a baseline.